jaz303/taylor/README.md

 }
 ```

-Not much computer science going on in here, but that's okay, I'll leave that to you.
+Not much computer science going on in here, but that's okay - I'll leave that to you.
 One thing to note is that (unlike Xcode Playgrounds) `taylor` does not permit any top-level statements; all code must be contained within functions and classes, with `Main()` as the entry point.

 OK, so we've seen what `taylor` generates for us.
 Let's compile some code!